 Rent seeking continues to be a topic of much discussion and debate within the political economy.
 This new study challenges previous assumptions and sets out a new analysis of the dynamics of rent and rent seeking in development, using Vietnam as a case study.

 This book provides an alternative approach to the study of economic development and illuminates new perspectives in a contemporary context.
 It argues that not only has there been an incomplete understanding of Vietnam’s industrial development over the last three decades, but that neoclassical economics do not adequately address many of the issues endangering Vietnam’s development.

-I: Rent Management as Development II: Rethinking Rent Seeking for Development and Technological Change III: Developmental Rent Management Analysis: Learning, Upgrading and Innovation IV: The Telecommunications Industry: A Leap of the Giants V: The Textile and Garment Industry in the Value Chain and Industrial VI: The Motorcycle Industry: The Triangular Rent-Seeking Relationship amongst Vietnam, Japan and China VII: Industrial Transformation and Rent Seeking: Lessons for Development
+I: Rent Management as Development II: Rethinking Rent Seeking for Development and Technological Change III: Developmental Rent-Management Analysis: Learning, Upgrading, and Innovation IV: The Telecommunications Industry: A Leap of the Giants V: The Textile and Garment Industry in the Value Chain and Industrial Transformation VI: The Motorcycle Industry: The Triangular Rent-Seeking Relationship amongst Vietnam, Japan, and China VII: Industrial Transformation and Rent Seeking: Lessons for Development

 Christine Ngoc Ngo is an Assistant Professor of Economics at Bucknell University.
 She received a PhD in Economics from the School of Oriental and African Studies (SOAS), University of London, and a Juris Doctor from the University of California, Hastings College of the Law.